SpaceX rocket launches Luxembourg satellite for NATO

 Citing new security threats, a senior NATO official told Reuters in March that the alliance planned to spend more than $3 billion on defense technology, a third of which would go toward satellite communications.

-Unlike many recent SpaceX launches, no attempt was made to retrieve the rocket's reusable main-stage because the SES satellite had to be carried to a higher Earth orbit, leaving the booster without sufficient fuel to fly back to Earth for a return landing.
+Unlike many recent SpaceX launches, the company had not initially planned on retrieving the rocket's reusable main-stage because the payload had to be carried to such a high orbit that the booster was left without sufficient fuel to fly back to Earth for a return landing.

+However, the booster "amazingly" survived its ocean splash-down intact, Musk said in a Twitter message posted later with a photograph of the vehicle floating at sea.
+"We will try to tow it back to shore," he said.

 The same Falcon 9 booster was used last year in a mission to launch a top-secret payload into space for the U.S. government.